oscott/projects/content/portfolio/14-sticks.md

 10. mount 									    6:53 -->

-First edition of fourteen sticks sunk into cork for sale at the following events:
+Version one was captured onto fourteen sticks and sunk into cork for sale at the following events:

 [Cardiff](https://www.facebook.com/events/179149349497348/)
 [London](https://www.facebook.com/events/1775712846066069/)

 <!-- ⓒ kunst kernewek early Twenty Eighteen  	 -->

-Follow @koe.pt on instagram for more info
+Follow [@koe.pt](https://www.instagram.com/koe.pt/) on instagram for more info